christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 Often a mock function takes a reference to object as an argument.
 When matching the argument, you may not want to compare the entire object against a fixed object, as that may be over-specification.
-Instead, you may need to validate a certain member variable or the result of a certain getter method of the object.
+Instead, you may need to validate a certain member variable or the result of a certain getter target of the object.
 You can do this with `Field()` and `Property()`.
 More specifically,

 ```cpp